 Day 5 - Portree, Isle of Skye

-Set around its picturesque natural harbour and fringed by high ground and cliffs, charming Portree is the main town on the beautiful Isle of Skye.
+Set around a picturesque natural harbour fringed by high ground and cliffs, charming Portree is the main town on the beautiful Isle of Skye.
 The soaring peaks of the Cuilins, undulating heather moorland, small lochs and gently flowing streams form a wonderful backdrop for optional excursions to crofting villages and iconic castles.
 Ship to shore tender service.

 Day 6 - Tobermory, Isle of Mull

 Establishing itself on the maps as a productive fishing port in the late 18th century, Tobermory has remained almost the same with its beautiful natural harbour awash with colourful boats and lush, green woodland lifting above the beautifully painted buildings that line the glistening waterfront.
 As the capital of the Isle of Mull, Tobermory offers a combination of spectacular landscapes, high mountains, natural woodland, rugged sea cliffs and sandy beaches.
-Ship to shore tender service
+Ship to shore tender service.

 Day 7 - Belfast

 The capital and largest city of Northern Ireland, Belfast’s once thriving shipbuilding industry features highly.
 Visit the Titanic Belfast, an exhibition of the city’s golden era in shipbuilding and in particular the tragic story of RMS Titanic, constructed by the Belfast shipbuilders Harland and Wolff.